Employee Mental Health During COVID

 July 20th, 2020

 We all know that the past several months have been a bit unsettled.
 After all, many of you and your employees have had to deal with remote working, juggling remote learning, and, in some cases, a partial return to the workplace.
 And, now, in the middle of the summer, many are experiencing a COVID resurgence that is again threatening to shut things down.
-All this leads to uncertainty and lends to anxiety.
+All this leads to uncertainty and anxiety.
 No doubt that many of your employees are feeling stressed and overwhelmed.
 As your Denver PEO we have put together some things you can do to check in on your employee’s mental health during these times.

 The Facts: COVID Employee Mental Health

 According to the Society for Human Resource Management between 22 and 35 percent of U.S. employees experience symptoms of depression during COVID.
 In the survey, they found that women, people living with at least one person of a vulnerable population, and younger workers are the most affected with depression symptoms.
 Some of the signs of employee depression include difficulty concentrating, feelings of failure, hopelessness, tiredness, and little interest in pursuing activities.

 According to the Harvard Business Review, since the outbreak:

 - 75 percent of people feel more isolated and alone

 - 57 percent are feeling more significant anxiety

 With these staggering facts, being aware of employee mental health is extremely important during this time.